Literals¶

 Boolean Literals¶

-To work with truthiness, Safe-DS has the two boolean literals false
+To work with truthiness, Safe-DS has the two boolean literals false and true.

-null
+null Literal¶

-To denote that a value is unknown or absent, use the literal null
+To denote that a value is unknown or absent, use the literal null.